 Some of the information in this prospectus may contain forward-looking statements.
 Forward-looking statements give our current expectations, contain projections of results of operations or of financial condition, or forecasts of future events.
 Words such as "may," "assume," "forecast," "position," "predict," "strategy," "expect," "intend," "plan," "estimate," "anticipate," "believe," "project," "budget," "potential," or "continue," and similar expressions are used to identify forward-looking statements.
 They can be affected by assumptions used or by known or unknown risks or uncertainties.
 Consequently, no forward-looking statements can be guaranteed.
-When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus.
-Actual results may vary materially.
-You are cautioned not to place undue reliance on any forward-looking statements.
+When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements.
 You should also understand that it is not possible to predict or identify all such factors and should not consider the following list to be a complete statement of all potential risks and uncertainties.
 Factors that could cause our actual results to differ materially from the results contemplated by such forward-looking statements include: